 Supraventricular tachycardias also cause ST segment depressions which typically occur in V4–V6 with a horizontal or slightly upsloping ST segment.
 These ST segment depression should resolve within minutes after termination of the tachycardia.

 Ischemic ST depressions display a horizontal or downsloping ST segment (this is a requirement according to North American and European guidelines).
 The horizontal ST segment depression is most typical of ischemia (Figure 15 C).
 ST segment depressions with upsloping ST segments are rarely caused by myocardial ischemia.
-However there is one notable exception, when an upsloping ST segment is actually caused by ischemia and the condition is actually alarming.
-Upsloping ST segment depressions which are accompanied by prominent T-waves in the majority of the precordial leads may be caused by an acute occlusion of the left anterior descending coronary artery (LAD).
+However, there is one notable exception, when an upsloping ST segment is actually caused by ischemia and the condition is actually alarming.
+Upsloping ST segment depressions which are accompanied by prominent T-waves in the majority of the precordial leads may be caused by acute occlusion of the left anterior descending coronary artery (LAD).
 This constellation – with upsloping ST depression and prominent T-waves in the precordial leads during chest discomfort – is referred to as de Winters sign (Figure 15 C).

 Secondary ST depression